nrempel/adonis-scheduler/README.md

 ### Creating your first task

 Jobs are easy to create.
 They live in `app/Tasks` and they are a simple class.
-They expose the following `static` properties:
+They expose the following properties:

 | Name        | Required | type      | Description                                           |
 |-------------|----------|-----------|----------------------------------------------------------------|